Written by Stalac-Tate

 A living organism spends its life in a habitat.
 It is the natural home or environment of an animal, plant, or other organisms.
 There are a variety of habitats but each one needs four main components; food, water, shelter, and space.
-Here at Cave of the Mounds, we have different areas that provide an assortment of different habitats.
+Here at Cave of the Mounds, we have different areas that provide an assortment of different habitats that can all be seen on a habitat hike.

 As you walk around our property, we have an Oak Savanna, sinkholes, prairie, and even, a chert boulder that could be areas an animal, plant, or other organisms could live in.
 Different areas on the property provide different habitat ecosystems.
 What living things would you expect to find here?